Factory Accidents: Can Police File a Case Under the Indian Penal Code?

 boss2966

-Whenever you admit the victim in the Hospital the hospital authority will inform the same to Police for registering the Medico-Legal Case.
-With that the police will register a FIR to that effect and close the issue until unless any complaint submitted by any relatives of the victim.
+Whenever you admit the victim to the hospital, the hospital authority will inform the police to register the medico-legal case.
+The police will then file an FIR accordingly and close the issue unless a complaint is submitted by any relatives of the victim.

 Madhu.T.K

-I support Kogata that incidents falling under section 92 of the Factories Act and prosecutable under section 105 of the Factories Act cannot be taken under the Indian Penal Code as was decided in Binod Kumar Dass Vs State of Jharkand (2008 (2) LLJ 692-HC-Jha)
+I support Kogata's view that incidents falling under Section 92 of the Factories Act and prosecutable under Section 105 of the Factories Act cannot be taken under the Indian Penal Code, as was decided in Binod Kumar Dass Vs State of Jharkhand (2008 (2) LLJ 692-HC-Jha).

 Regards,